Creating a Flint

 Starting Fresh

-# Quick start with common plugins
+# Quick start with common shards

 flint init my-project --preset defaultMinimal Setup

-# Just the structure, add plugins later
+# Just the structure, add shards later

 flint init my-project